dev-rakibulhasan/student-life-toolkit/README.md

 ![Alt text](image-url)

-- <mark>Users can select a subject, add a note then start a study session during their study time.
-So, Our system will track how many minutes or hours the studied on a specefic subject and topic.</mark>
+- <span style="background-color: yellow;">Users can select a subject, add a note then start a study session during their study time.
+So, Our system will track how many minutes or hours the studied on a specefic subject and topic.</span>
 - Each study session records will be shown on the time tracker page.
 Student can delete a session record if they want.
-- <mark>Student can see their Today, Yesterday, This week, This month, This year and Lifetime study progress by all or any specefic subject in a line chart.</mark>
+- <span style="background-color: yellow;">Student can see their Today, Yesterday, This week, This month, This year and Lifetime study progress by all or any specefic subject in a line chart.</span>

 ### Question Generator:

 ![Alt text](image-url)

-- <mark>Student can generate qestions by AI.
+- <span style="background-color: yellow;">Student can generate qestions by AI.
 The student just have to select subject, Difficulty, Question type and enter the topic and number of questions they want to generate.
-When they they will click on the Generate Questions button, It will automatically create questions by the students demand.</mark>
+When they they will click on the Generate Questions button, It will automatically create questions by the students demand.</span>
 - After creating questions by AI, System will redirect student to practice mode with the newly generated questions.
 - Also student can create questions manually.
 - Student can update and delete their questions.
-- <mark>Student can see their quiz performance in a donut chart with Accuracy, Current Streak, Best Streak in practice mode.</mark>
+- <span style="background-color: yellow;">Student can see their quiz performance in a donut chart with Accuracy, Current Streak, Best Streak in practice mode.</span>
 - Student can filter questions by, Subject, Topic, Difficulty and Type.
 They also can search questions.

 ### Instructors directory: